Battle of Hampton Roads Quick Facts

-Roughly 433 sailors were killed or injured during the Battle of Hampton Roads (US 409; CS twenty-four).
 Although the results of the engagement were inconclusive, the Virginia failed to dislodge the federal fleet from Hampton Roads.
 The Monitor’s continued presence in Hampton Roads enabled Union General George B. McClellan to launch his Peninsula Campaign with an amphibious landing near Fort Monroe on March 17.

 Later, commanded by Flag Officer J. Tattnall, the Virginia attempted to block McClellan’s advance up the James River.
 After failing to prevent a Union landing at Yorktown, Tattnall unsuccessfully tried to retreat upriver.
 Rather than let his ship fall into Union hands, Tattnall scuttled the Virginia on May 11, 1862.